History of Salisbury

 Local government came into existence in 1947 with the incorporation as a local improvement district for the installation of street lights and a sewer system.
 Incorporation as a village took place in 1966.

-The village has been served by a volunteer fire department since 1973, while St. John Ambulance began operating a volunteer ambulance service here the same year, since replaced by the Petitcodiac/Salisbury Ambulance Service.
+The village has been served by a volunteer fire department since 1973, while St. John Ambulance began operating a volunteer ambulance service here the same year.
+The Salisbury St. John Ambulance is still in existence but ambulance services were since replaced by Ambulance New Brunswick.
 A public library financed by the municipality and the provincial government has been in operation since 1977.

 The Canadian Imperial Bank of Commerce has maintained a branch in Salisbury since 1928, and although no large industry exists, the village today, as it has through the years, contains a varied and interesting mix of retail establishments and other small businesses.